WeersmaLabIBD/SingleCell/PSC/README.md

 Analyses:
 - Proportion_analyses.R was used for differential abundance analysis
-- DE_analysis.R was used to identify differentially expressed genes for PSC I vs NI and UC I vs NI, and GO terms associated
+- DE_analysis.R was used to identify differentially expressed genes for several comparisons, and GO terms associated
 - DE_analysis_final_hopelijk.R was used to identify differentially expressed genes, but corrected for number of cells using permutation analysis
 - Cellchat.R was used to perform cell-cell interaction analysis (https://github.com/sqjin/CellChat).
 This was done on a subset of cells for efficiency.